How to layout a CV | 13 techniques that will get you more interviews

 Your CV layout is a hugely important factor in landing job interviews.

-Whereas a professional and well-structured layout will create a winning first impression, and allow you to highlight your in-demand skills to potential employers with ease.
+A professional and well-structured layout will create a winning first impression, and allow you to highlight your in-demand skills to potential employers with ease.

-The following techniques will show you how to layout your CV, and start landing the interviews you need – regardless of your industry or level of experience
+The following techniques will show you how to layout your CV, and start landing the interviews you need – regardless of your industry or level of experience.

 Keep it simple